 Volumetric analysis versus response evaluation criteria in solid tumors and modified response evaluation criteria in solid tumors in the evaluation of HCC after transareterial chemoembolization

-Purpose: To compare volumetric analysis with the standard criteria - response evaluation criteria in solid tumors (RECIST) and modified response evaluation criteria in solid tumors (mRECIST) - for the evaluation of HCC and its response to transareterial chemoembolization (TACE).
+Purpose: To compare volumetric analysis with the standard criteria - response evaluation criteria in solid tumors (RECIST) and modified response evaluation criteria in solid tumors (mRECIST), for the evaluation of HCC and its response to transarterial chemoembolization (TACE).

-Material and methods: The total of 40 patients treated in the University Hospital Brno with HCC were included in this study.
+Material and methods: A total of 40 patients treated in the University Hospital Brno with HCC were included in this study.
 All of them underwent TACE and their tumor range was evaluated on the CT/MR input and output.
-The volumetric analysis was performed semiautomatically.
+Volumetric analysis was performed semiautomatically.
 The survival of the patients was evaluated since the date of the first chemoembolization.
-The overal survival was evaluated by the Kaplan-Meier method and the differences in survival by the log-rank test.
+Overall survival was evaluated by the Kaplan-Meier method and the differences in survival by the log-rank test.

-Results: The strongest correlation has been proven between the length of survival and determination of the viable part of a tumor using volumetric analysis and between the length of survival and the ratio viable/noviable parts of the tumor.
+Results: The strongest correlation has been proven between the length of survival and determination of the viable part of a tumor using volumetric analysis and between the length of survival and the ratio viable/nonviable parts of the tumor.
 The median of survival since the first performed TACE is 15,0 months.
 RECIST and mRECIST have not been proven as a statistically significant factor of correlation with the overall survival.

-Conclusion: Volumetric analysis was statistically proven the strongest factor of the correlation with the length of the survival of the patients, contrary to RECIST and mRECIST.
+Conclusion: Volumetric analysis was statistically proven as the strongest factor of the correlation with the length of survival of patients, contrary to RECIST and mRECIST.
 It is a convenient way to evaluate the response of HCC to treatment, particularly in complex tumors after TACE.

 This abstract was written for an international congress of The European Society of Gastrointestinal and Abdominal Radiology (ESGAR).
-The research will be presented in 12 minutes Power-Point presentation.
+The research will be presented in 12 minutes in a Power-Point presentation.

 Barbora Pijáková

-The text below will (hopefully) belong to my next manuscript concerning with two possible freezing mechanisms of small water droplets on the top of surfaces with different wetting properties.
+The text below will (hopefully) belong to my next manuscript concerned with two possible freezing mechanisms of small water droplets on the top of surfaces with different wetting properties.
 The aim of the work is to highlight the results connected to highly hydrophobic samples because of frequent statements about the ice protective application of superhydrophobic surfaces.
 Unfortunately, I do not have the completed models, so the “results” part is a bit generalized and will need another modification.
 Nevertheless, I hope you will consider my work interesting and I am grateful to you for your help.

 Frost Formation Mechanisms for Water Droplets on Hydrophobic Surfaces